by-examples/by-examples.github.io/_posts/2014-12-30-bdd-example-red-green-blue.md

     http://localhost:8880/
     http://localhost:8880/app_dev.php/

-You can also view your app in guest using lynx:
+You can also view your application in guest using lynx:

     # Guest OS
     $ lynx http://localhost/
     $ lynx http://localhost/app_dev.php/

-##6.
+##8.
 Test the efficiency

-You can test the efficiency of the app with:
+You can test the efficiency of the application with:

     # Guest OS
     $ ab -n 100 http://localhost/green.html